ethereum/ethereum-org-website/public/content/wrapped-ether/index.md

 - **Zero admin controls**: Your interaction with WETH is fully **trustless** as no one has administrative control of the WETH token contract.
 As such, you don't have to worry about a malicious admin arbitrarily minting or burning tokens, censoring attempts to withdraw your ETH, or blacklisting transfers.
 - **Non-upgradeable**: The WETH contract is non-upgradeable (unlike many variants) and has remained the same since its launch many years ago.
 - **Extensively audited and tested**: Members of the Ethereum community (including auditors, developers, and security researchers) have tested the security of the WETH contract before *and* after its launch.
 The WETH contract has also passed formal verification, which is considered the highest security standard for Ethereum-based applications.

-Now, while the WETH contract is considered very secure, some hypothetical attack scenarios exist including:

-- **An attacker mints WETH tokens without depositing ETH (the equivalent of printing money out of thin air)**.
-If the attacker successfully redeems these tokens for ETH, other owners may be unable to withdraw their ETH deposits.

-- **An attacker exploits a vulnerability that allows them to drain the WETH contract of ETH deposited by users**.
-This would leave users with valueless WETH tokens without any backing.

-- **A smart contract bug prevents users from unwrapping WETH and withdrawing ETH deposits.** While the chances of this happening are low, it is still a feasible scenario that could affect the safety of WETH assets.

 Note that these security considerations apply **only if you’re using WETH issued on Ethereum**.
 [Blockchain bridges](/bridges/) make ETH usable on a non-Ethereum blockchain by issuing a variant of WETH compatible that blockchain’s technical standards.